c-litschko/Dicty-Tracking/README.md

 ### About

-Dicty Tracking is a free, fast and easy-to-use standalone tool for semi-automatic tracking of migrating Dictyostelium cells from phase-contrast time-lapse image series based on MATLAB®.
-It requires [Fiji/ImageJ](https://imagej.net/Fiji) and the installation of [MATLAB Runtime](https://www.mathworks.com/products/compiler/mcr.html).
+Dicty Tracking is a MATLAB®-based standalone tool developed for semi-automatic tracking of migrating *Dictyostelium* cells from phase-contrast time-lapse image series.
+The tool requires [Fiji/ImageJ](https://imagej.net/Fiji) and the installation of [MATLAB Runtime](https://www.mathworks.com/products/compiler/mcr.html).

+* **Cell detection**: using the Sobel operator implemented in MATLAB®’s Image Processing Toolbox as well as subsequent dilation and erosion steps Dicty tracking is able to efficiently detect cell bodies of migrating *Dictyostelium* cells from phase-contrast images.
+The adjustment of several parameters affecting accuracy of cell body detection is possible and might be necessary in some cases.
+* **Quality control and cell selection**: the accuracy of cell body detection can be checked by the user in Fiji/ImageJ.
+Afterwards, a graphical user interface (GUI) allows the selection of cells that should be tracked by the algorithm.
+Usually, some cells have to be excluded from analyses due to collision, division or because they leave the field of view.
+3. **Cell tracking and data export**: the Dicty Tracking algorithm tracks the selected cells by connecting the centroids of a cell at each time point of the image series.
+Dicty Tracking generates a .tif stack with differently colored cell tracks and saves the following parameters at eacht time point into an Excel sheet:
+  * Test

+Dicty tracking is provided as a .zip package containing additional VBA-based Excel workbooks for further analyses

 The tool and it's associated files are licensed under the [MIT license](LICENSE).
 It is provided as a .zip package containing sample image series and additional Excel workbooks for further analysis.
 The complete fileset is publically available on **[figshare](https://figshare.com/articles/Dicty_Tracking_A_standalone_tool_for_fast_and_easy_tracking_of_migrating_Dictyostelium_cells/5024552)** and can be cited as: